learn-co-students/rails-static-request-readme-dumbo-web-010620/README.md

 * The path - `'about'` represents the path in the URL bar that the route will be mapped to.

-* The controller action - `'static#about'` tells the Rails routing system that this route should be passed through the `static` controller's `about` action.
-If the term `action` sounds foreign, actions are just Ruby speak for a method in a controller.
-So in the `StaticController` will be a method called `about` that gets called when a user goes to `/about`.

 Now start the Rails server back up, go back to `localhost:3000/about`, and click refresh.
 You should now see that the error message has changed.
 It's no longer complaining about not having a route; it should now say: `uninitialized constant StaticController`.